Into the Mist

 Her image looked back at her, hair tousled from sleep and still wearing the nightgown she’d put on for bed.
 But it didn’t matter, for not one person was paying the least bit of attention to her.

-She shifted her gaze over and flinched as through the mirror, she saw a man standing behind her against the far wall, his eyes boring into hers with full awareness.
+She shifted her gaze over and flinched as in the reflection, she saw a man standing behind her against the far wall, his eyes boring into hers with full awareness.
 She whirled around.

 His eyes traveled the length of her, then flew back up to meet her startled gaze.